bitcoin-s/bitcoin-s/docs/key-manager/server-key-manager.md

 if you want it to be the default wallet.
 To load it, just set the `bitcoin-s.wallet.walletName` config option to the appropriate wallet name.

-You made need to run a wallet rescan to restore funds, this can be done by using the `rescan` RPC command.
+You may need to run a wallet rescan to restore funds, this can be done by using the `rescan` RPC command.

+For example, if you wanted to restore your `rickRollWallet`, you would place your backup at `~/.bitcoin-s/seeds/rickRollWallet-encrypted-bitcoin-s-seed.json` and then load the wallet using a config with `bitcoin-s.wallet.walletName = rickRollWallet`